seanmartin59/Habit-Tracker/status.md

 4. **Firebase Security Rules**:
    - The original rules were too restrictive, requiring authentication and user ID matching
-   - We've created more permissive rules for testing
+   - We've updated the rules to allow unconditional access for development

 ## Solutions Implemented